zama-ai/concrete/docs/user/basics/intro.md

 ```{note}
 Concrete is a work in progress, and is currently limited to a certain number of operators and features.
 In the future, there will be improvements as described in this [section](../explanation/future_features.md).
 ```

-The main _current_ limits are:
-- **Concrete** only supports unsigned integers
-- **Concrete** needs integers to fit in a maximum of 7 bits
-- **Concrete** computations are exact (except a very small probability) for computations on 6 bits or less, and exact at a probability close to 90% for 7 bits computations